-|Misrepresenting oneself as eligible for reduced fare.
+|Misrepresenting oneself as eligible for reduced fare, and/or failing to produce identification necessary to use a reduce fare pass (4).
 (MAJOR INFRACTION)||Prohibited||Prohibited|

-|Sexually, verbally, or physically harassing, intimidating, or threatening others: this includes, but is not limited to, behavior such as stalking, staring, or lurking with intent to annoy, offensive touching, obscene acts, and indecent exposure.
-This also may include, but is not limited to, the use of obscene or abusive language or gestures.
+|Engaging in harassing or bullying behavior, including but not limited to verbal or physical conduct, intimidating or threatening behaviors or acts towards others.
+This may include, behavior such as stalking, staring, or lurking with intent to annoy, offensive touching, obscene acts, and indecent exposure.
+This also may include, but is not limited to, the use of sexual, obscene or abusive language or gestures.
+Bullying is defined as abusive, repeat conduct that is threatening, humiliating or intimidating.
 (MAJOR INFRACTION)||Prohibited||Prohibited|

-Consequences of Violating Code of Conduct
+Consequences of Violating this Code of Conduct

 Immediate suspension of WRTA service may be affected by a law enforcement officer or any authorized WRTA employee.
 Failure to comply with denial of service or suspension of service shall be grounds for criminal trespass prosecution.
-For initial minor infractions, patrons of WRTA service who have been denied service or suspended must petition (either verbally or in writing via WRTA customer feedback) to the Director of Operations and/or Operations Supervisor in order to resume transit service privileges.
+For initial minor infractions, patrons of WRTA service who have been denied service or suspended must petition (either verbally or in writing via WRTA Customer Feedback) to the Director of Operations and/or Operations Supervisor in order to resume transit service privileges.
 The Director of Operations and/or Operations Supervisor will respond either verbally or in writing within five business days with details of the date riding privileges will be reinstated.

-For repeat or major offenders, the Director of Operations and/or Operations Supervisor shall issue a verbal and written notice stating the cause and duration of the suspension and the process for requesting review.
+For repeat or major offenders, the Director of Operations and/or Operations Supervisor shall issue a written notice stating the cause and duration of the suspension and the process for requesting review.
 Suspension shall be in effect upon issuance of the notice and shall remain in effect during any review process.